 Believe it or not, influenza (commonly known as the flu) is not just a bad cold or a stomach bug.
 It’s a potentially serious respiratory disease that, like Zika, can lead to serious issues during pregnancy.
 The flu is also believed to be more deadly, killing an estimated 250,000 to 500,000 people a year worldwide—including between 3,000 and 49,000 people in the U.S. alone.

 Millions more experience miserable symptoms, including intense body aches, fatigue, fever, coughing, sneezing and sore throat.
-In some cases it can cause complications like pneumonia.
+In some cases, it can cause complications like pneumonia.

 Anti-viral meds are available in some countries, which can help reduce the severity of the disease if given shortly after symptoms appear.
 Otherwise, there is very little you can do to treat the flu, except for keeping the fever down with acetaminophen (Tylenol).

-Your odds of exposure rise while travelling due to simple statistics: you’re exposed to far more people, often in tight quarters, such as buses, planes or cruise ships.
+Your odds of exposure rise while traveling due to simple statistics: you’re exposed to far more people, often in tight quarters, such as buses, planes or cruise ships.
 Flu... season typically happens during winter months—October through April in the Northern Hemisphere and April through September in the Southern Hemisphere—but you can get flu anywhere year-round, especially in tropical areas.

 The best way to prevent the flu is by getting vaccinated, especially if you anticipate being in close contact with large crowds of people.
 And, of course, wash your hands.